Sino-Burmese War: Truce

 The Chinese commanders decided to agree to the terms.
-At Kaungton, on 13 December 1769 (or 22 December 1769), under a 7-roofed pyathat hall, 14 Burmese and 13 Chinese officers signed a peace treaty.
+At Kaungton, on 13 December 1769 (or 22 December 1769), under a 7-roofed pyathat hall, 14 Burmese and 13 Chinese officers signed a peace treaty (known as the Treaty of Kaungton).
 The Chinese burned their boats and melted down their cannon.
 Two days later, as the Burmese stood to arms and looked down, starved Chinese soldiers marched sullenly away up the Taping River valley; they began to perish of hunger by thousands in the passes.

 Aftermath

 At Beijing, the Qianlong Emperor was not pleased with the treaty.
 He did not accept the Chinese commanders' explanation that the fourth stipulation—exchange of embassies bearing presents—amounted to Burmese submission and tribute.
 He did not permit the surrender of the sawbwas or other fugitives nor the resumption of trade between the two countries.

 At Ava, King Hsinbyushin was furious that his generals had acted without his knowledge, and tore up his copy of the treaty.
 Knowing that the king was angry, the Burmese armies were afraid to return to the capital.
 In January 1770, they marched to Manipur where a rebellion had begun, taking advantage of Burmese troubles with the Chinese.
 After a three days' battle near Langthabal, the Manipuris were defeated, and their raja fled to Assam.
 The Burmese raised their nominee to the throne and returned.
 The king's anger had subsided; after all, they had won victories and preserved his throne.
 Still, the king sent Maha Thiha Thura, the decorated general, whose daughter was married to Hsinbyushin's son and heir-apparent Singu, a woman's dress to wear, and exiled him and other generals to the Shan states.
 He would not allow them to see him.
 He also exiled ministers who dared to speak on their behalf.